Healthcare Expenses You Can Deduct on Your Tax Return

 Filing taxes and paying medical bills are among the least enjoyed responsibilities of adulthood.
 But the money you spent on medical expenses can actually take some of the pain out of your taxes when you file.

-If you or a dependent family member had a lot of medical and dental expenses in 2022, you might be able to reduce your taxes through health care deductions.
-The medical deduction for tax year 2022 covers expenses that exceed 7.5% of your adjusted gross income.
+If you or a dependent family member had a lot of medical and dental expenses in the past year, you might be able to reduce your taxes through health care deductions.
+The medical deduction covers expenses that exceed 7.5% of your adjusted gross income.

 You may be surprised at how many healthcare items can be included in your deductions (check out the IRS list).
 Figuring out how much and which expenses you can deduct can be confusing and time consuming, but it can also make a big difference to your final tax bill.